Review of Royal Canin Veterinary Diets

 And less costly plant-based products like this can notably boost the total protein reported on the label — a factor that must be considered when judging the actual meat content of this dog food.

-The fourth ingredient is coconut oil.
-Depending upon the quality of the raw material, coconut oil is rich in medium chain fatty acids.
+The fourth ingredient is coconut oil, a natural oil rich in medium-chain fatty acids.

 After the natural flavors, we find vegetable oil, a generic oil of unknown origin.
 The ratio of omega-6 to omega-3 fats in any oil is nutritionally critical and can vary significantly (depending on the source).

-The seventh ingredient lists fish oil.
+The eighth ingredient is fish oil.
 Fish oil is naturally rich in the prized EPA and DHA type of omega-3 fatty acids.
 These two high quality fats boast the highest bio-availability to dogs and humans.

 Depending on its level of freshness and purity, fish oil should be considered a commendable addition.